Declutter Your Garage DIY Home Staging Tips for a faster, more profitable home sale

 If the garage has very dim lighting, install a few extra light fixtures to brighten it up.
 A well-lit garage will impress home buyers.

-If you want to really "wow" home buyers, paint your garage floor!
+If you want to really "wow" home buyers, paint the garage floor!
 There are many different products for painting garage floors, but a couple that really work well are epoxy floor paints from rustolem.com or armorcladepoxy.com.
 These flooring products come in a variety of colors and textures, but there is a downside.
 They aren't cheap.
 For more information on how to prepare and paint your garage floor, go to; familyhandyman.com.

 Garage storage systems